 Food Insecurity in Hancock County

 According to the Maine Center for Economic Policy, more than one in 10 Maine households goes without nutritious food, making Maine the most food insecure state in New England.
-Childhood food insecurity rates in Hancock County are even higher: according to Kids Count Data Center, 20% - or 1 in 5 - children in Hancock County live in food insecure households, which can have lifelong impacts on children’s physical health, mental health, and education outcomes.
+Childhood food insecurity rates in Hancock County are even higher: according to Kids Count Data Center, 1 in 6 children in Hancock County live in food insecure households, which can have lifelong impacts on children’s physical health, mental health, and educational outcomes.